stanhu/git-webhook-ninja/README.md

 LISTEN_PORT = 8888
 ```

-4. If you are using git-commit-notifier, set the full pathname of GIT_COMMIT_NOTIFIER_BIN in
-settings.py.

 5.  git-commit-notifier requires a configuration file to run.
 This program supports the ability
 to map custom configuration files per repository names.
 Copy git_commit_notifier_config.py.example
 to git_commit_notifier_config.py: